 Green Table (1992)

-Holzer has completed numerous works since Green Table, including an "anti-memorial" in Nordhorn, Germany, containing a black garden, and a peace monument in Erlauf, Austria.
+Holzer has completed numerous works since Green Table, including an "anti-memorial" featuring a black garden in Nordhorn, Germany and a peace monument in Erlauf, Austria.
 Other installation sites include Qualcomm Headquarters in San Diego, the Guggenheim Museum Bilbao, the Reichstag Building and Neue Nationalgalerie in Berlin, 7 World Trade Center in New York, the New York City AIDS Memorial and the Louvre Abu Dhabi.